VictorPinas/demo-repo-victor/README.md

 # GitHub demonstration repository

-This repository is just a demonstration repository obtained due to the tutorial by Gwen Faraday in YouTube
+This repository is just a demonstration repository obtained due to the tutorial of freecodecamp in YouTube.
+Credits: Gwen Faraday

 link: https://www.youtube.com/watch?v=RGOj5yH7evk